 The IEA has also established an online database to increase the availability and transparency of energy subsidy data as this is seen as an essential step in building momentum for global fossil-fuel subsidy reform.
 Improved access to data on fossil-fuel subsidies will raise awareness about their magnitude and incidence and encourage informed debate on whether the subsidy represents an economically efficient allocation of resources or whether it would be possible to achieve the same objectives by alternative means.

-The IEA’s recent World Energy Outlook Special Report, Redrawing the Energy-Climate Map, highlighted how the (partial) phase-out of subsidies to fossil-fuel consumption could help keep the 2 °C target alive while international negotiations continue.
+The IEA’s World Energy Outlook Special Report, Redrawing the Energy-Climate Map, highlighted how the (partial) phase-out of subsidies to fossil-fuel consumption could help keep the 2 °C target alive while international negotiations continue.